NamVr/Chat-Economy-Bot/README.md

 <h3 align="center">NamVr Chat Economy</h3>

   <p align="center">
-    An <b>open-source (FOSS) alternative</b> to discord chat economy bots (in popular servers) that has various events to be triggered randomly in your chat, based on confidence scores of chat activity.
-Events including math equations, unscramble the word, speed clicker etc!
+    An <b>open-source (FOSS) alternative</b> to Discord Chat Economy bots in popular servers that has various events to be triggered randomly in your chat, based on confidence scores of chat activity.
+Events include math equations, unscramble the word, speed clicker, and more!
     <br />
     <a href="https://github.com/NamVr/Chat-Economy-Bot"><strong>Explore the docs »</strong></a>
     <br />